 Yeah, it was amazing to see all the feedback I got from everyone and all of the fans would make positive comments after each showing.
-It was cool to see and it just may me that much more pumped to go out there and do it again.
+It was cool to see and it just made me that much more pumped to go out there and do it again.
 You know, it’s really tough mentally when you don’t back up a good performance.
 It makes you wonder what you did wrong and you have to go back and kind of analyze what happened and what you need to work on to get back up there quick.

 Yeah, it’s really important.
 It’s really important to just keep going out there and building each weekend and not taking any steps backward.

-For sure, I’m going to be putting myself up front.
+For sure, I’m going to be putting myself upfront.
 That’s where I want to be, that’s where everyone wants me to be and that’s what I expect of myself, so we’re going to be shooting for the podium range.
-I’m not going to get ahead of myself yet because I’ve done only done one supercross race, so I can’t just go out there swinging.
-You can, but you have to do it safely and smart because I want to make the full season.
+I’m not going to get ahead of myself yet because I’ve only done one supercross race, so I can’t just go out there swinging.
+You can, but you have to do it safely and smartly because I want to make the full season.
 I think that’s the most important of it all for me in 2019.
-Yeah, we’re just going to go out there and the first round and see where we’re at.
+Yeah, we’re just going to go out there the first round and see where we’re at.
 We’re going to come in as prepared as we can and like I said, I think we’re doing pretty good and that we’re at a good point with everything right now, so we’re just going to buckle down these next few weeks and fix the things we need to fix and hopefully come in as prepared as we can.
 We’ll see where I’m at come the first round and then go from there.

 Yeah, I put myself in really bad positions.
 My starts weren’t that great, but I felt like I rode great and that was important to me.
 But yeah, the first race nerves got to me.
 It’s just a whole different thing once you get to that stadium.
-It’s hard for a rookie all that in and ride comfortably out there.
+It’s hard for a rookie to take all that in and ride comfortably out there.
 I thought I did good.

 Uhm… That’s a tough one.
 I can reinforce the fact that starts are key.
 That’s for sure.
 You have to have a stable mind out there.
 You can’t let things get to you.
-You just need to keep the ball rolling and doing the best I can, I guess you could say.
+You just need to keep the ball rolling and do the best you can, I guess you could say.
 You have to always believe in yourself and believe in your capabilities.
 You just have to make sure you don’t lose that confidence because once you lose that confidence, you’re not going to do too good out there.
 You know, I got that ride with Star Yamaha and then it was like, “Okay, what can you do out there?”
-I had to go out there and prove myself and I felt like I show what I have this year.
+I had to go out there and prove myself and I felt like I showed what I have this year.
 Everyone kind of respects me a little bit more and I’m a vet now, so that’s how it all came on for me this year.